glouppe/info8002-large-scale-data-systems/lecture4.md

 .center.width-60[![](figures/lec4/real-sm.gif)]

-- In a multiprocessor machine, processors typically communicate through **shared memory** provided at the hardware level.
-    - e.g., shared blocks of RAM that can be accessed by distinct CPUs.
+In a multiprocessor machine, processors typically communicate through **shared memory** provided at the hardware level (e.g., shared blocks of RAM that can be accessed by distinct CPUs).
 - Shared memory can be viewed as an *array of registers* to which processors can *read* or *write*.
 - Shared memory systems are *easy to program* since all processors share a single view of the data.